 Founded in 2010, The Wilbury Group produces plays by artists on the cutting-edge of theatre and reimagined classics from the canon.
 We pride ourselves on our pursuit of excellence in acting and design, a less-is-more aesthetic, and a commitment to creating an engaging audience experience with every production.

-As an important arts organization in a quickly changing world, the Wilbury Group maintains a commitment to offering students and audiences from throughout New England access to our programs through our outreach, education, and new work development programs.
-A promising and important cultural organization in Providence, The Wilbury Group is proud to serve our diverse and evolving community.
+From our earliest days the Wilbury Group has maintained a commitment to offering students and audiences from throughout New England affordable access to our programs through our outreach, education, and new work development programs.
+A promising and important cultural organization in Providence, we are proud to serve our diverse and ever-evolving community.

 THE WILBURY THEATRE GROUP IS A PROUD MEMBER OF